 So there you have it.
 Everything you needed to know about reusing a cedar plank: you can reuse your cedar plank for grilling only if you didn’t damage it too much the first time.

 If you intend to reuse your plank, I suggest using it carefully the first time.
-Follow the instruction when reusing the planks, and you should be good to go.
+Follow the instructions when reusing the planks, and you should be good to go.
 I learned these steps by experimenting several times.
 That doesn’t mean you have to do that too.